JanBur96/JanBur96/README.md

 ### What are your goals 🎯?

-* Earning my own money as a Web-Developer in 2021.
+* Earning my own money as a Web Developer in 2021.
 * Studying CS at an University.
 * Meeting and getting to know developers all-around the globe.
 * Mentoring rookies.